maths/moodle-qtype_stack/api/README.md

 - a string field `specificfeedback` containing the rendered specific feedback text
 - a map from the PRT names to strings `prts`, containing the rendered PRT feedback
 - a string map `gradingassets`, containing a list of assets used in the grading response, see [Plots/Assets](#Plots/Assets)

-Grading of a question is only performed if a valid answer has been provided for all inputs, which in most cases implies a nonempty answer.
-This decision was made to enforce a manual grading, in case the student entered invalid or incomplete answers in the context of Dynexite.
-(This behaviour can be overridden with `allowBlanks`.)

 ### Validate route
 The `POST /validate` is used to get validation feedback for a single input of a question.
 The route expects a json document in the post body containing the following fields: